SSWConsulting/SSW.Rules.Content/rules/nda-gotchas/rule.md

 ### If they demand you to sign their NDA

-look out for these potential tripping points:
+Look out for these potential tripping points:

 1. If the agreement is not mutual you need to be extra careful.
 One sided agreements makes one of the parties lose out
 2. Indemnity clauses - Always request that any indemnity be deleted